The Top 5 Accounting Issues For Start Ups

 When you start a new company you are not going to be a HR or Payroll whiz, and figuring these things out as you go along can be very difficult.
 Do you know about HMRC’s RTI (Real Time Information) process?
 Do you know what tax code to put new employees on?
 How will you go about paying all of your employees?

-All of these problems, and many more become very time consuming for small business – especially as they grow – but with the right guidance and procedures put in place they don’t have to be an issue for you.
-Many accountants offer payroll assistance, and online accounting systems now often have this service integrated into the software to make it easier for you.
+All of these problems and many more become very time consuming for small businesses – especially as they grow – but with the right guidance and procedures put in place, they don’t have to be an issue for you.
+Many accountants offer payroll assistance, and cloud bookkeeping software typically has this service integrated to make it easier for you.

 Keeping On Top Of Expenses

 Business expenses can be a real hassle at times.
 “What was that £57 bill I used the company card for?” or in a lot of cases keeping track of your receipts can be extremely hard.
 Yet expenses are very important for small business to process and keep on top of.